giancarlovisconti/giancarlovisconti.github.io/research.md

 [24] "Gender Stereotypes and Petty Corruption among Street-level Bureaucrats: Evidence from a Conjoint Experiment" (with [Miguel Carreras](https://www.miguelcarreras.com/) and [Sofia Vera](https://www.sofiabvera.com/)) Revise and Resubmit, *Research & Politics*

-[25] “Immigration and Nationalistic Attitudes: Panel Evidence from Chile” (with [Catalina Vega-Mendez](https://cla.purdue.edu/directory/profiles/catalina-vega-mendez.html))
+[25] “Immigration and Nationalistic Attitudes: Panel Evidence from Chile" (with [Catalina Vega-Mendez](https://cla.purdue.edu/directory/profiles/catalina-vega-mendez.html))

 [26] "Causes and Consequences of Ideological Persistence: The Case of Chile" (with [Pablo Argote](https://pabloargote.github.io/))